 If you haven’t made cookies in the air fryer, here are some general tips: ( I used my Vortex (air fryer oven) so I didn’t use parchment paper, but if you have a basket air fryer oven, this would be the time to purchase some, it makes clean up a breeze)

 Now to be clear, I purchased these and set out to try them.
-I was armed with my Reynold’s Parchment Paper, which I truly use every day, and I recommend to everyone.
+I was armed with my Reynold’s Parchment Paper, which I truly use every day, and I recommend it to everyone.

 You can find that here, on Amazon.
 I think some Walmarts do sell them as well.
 The best part of these is that you can cut them to any size that you want, and since I use 3 air fryers, I only had to buy one package, and they fit all three.